LGN520/farreach-public/ae_instructions.md

 ### 5.4 Impact of Key Popularity Changes

 - **Pre-requisite: code is compiled with disabling server rotation.**
+	- If not, see [Section 3.1](#31-code-compilation) to disable server rotation and re-compile code in all machines.
 - Under main client (dl11), for `scripts/exps/run_exp_dynamic.sh`:
 	- You can keep a part of methods in `exp7_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 	- You can keep a part of workloads in `exp7_dynamic_rule_list` to save time (default value is `"hotin" "hotout" "random" "stable"`).